nodefruit/fruit/README.md

 ## Introduction

-This is a NodeJS ORM for many databases manipulations.
-This is just an experimental version, once it's tested and well maintained by its community, you can start using it on production.
+Fruit is a NodeJS ORM for database manipulations.
+This project is currently in Alpha version, so use it in production at your own risk.

-Feel free to [contribute](#contributing) in order to give birth to this awsome project.
+Feel free to [contribute](#contributing) to this awesome project.

 ## Install

-The Fruit package can't be installed on its own, you need to select one (or many) of the adapters available depending on the database type you are using.
+The Fruit package needs to be installed along with an adapter, you can choose of the available adapters or write your own.

 #### Available adapters
 - [fruit-mongodb](http://npmjs.com/package/fruit-mongodb)